Who is 'Skywalker' in Star Wars: The Rise of the Skywalker? The ending, explained

 So even if she's a Palpatine by blood, her time spent training under Luke and Leia, and her efforts to redeem Ben, forged her new family.

 She and BB-8 stand in front of the twin suns of Tatooine, echoing the beginning of Star Wars and the end of Revenge of the Sith.
-And so ends one of the greatest sci-fi tales ever.
+Cue John Williams' epic score.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.